jvherck/dicebear-cli/README.md

 ## How to install
 Run `pip install dicebear-cli` \
-If that doesn't work try `py -m pip install dicebear-cli`
+If that doesn't work try `python -m pip install dicebear-cli`

 ---